Cyber attack shuts down top U.S. fuel pipeline network

 East Coast gasoline cash prices rose to the highest since 2012 during Hurricane Harvey and have not gone higher since, while diesel prices rose to a more than two-year high, Refinitiv Eikon data showed.

-Reporting by Stephanie Kelly and Christopher Bing; Additional reporting by Raphael Satter, Gary McWilliams, Laura Sanicola and Devika Krishna Kumar; Editing by Simon Webb, Richard Valdmanis, Alistair Bell and Daniel Wallis
+Reporting by Stephanie Kelly and Christopher Bing; Additional reporting by Raphael Satter, Gary McWilliams, Laura Sanicola and Devika Krishna Kumar; Editing by Simon Webb, Richard Valdmanis, Alistair Bell, Daniel Wallis and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.